TD Offices, New York

-The IR Magazine Think Tank – East Coast will take place on Thursday, April 27 in New York and is an invitation-only event exclusively for senior IR officers.
-Our thinks tanks are free to attend and our unique format enables participants to network extensively, discuss, debate and dissect topical issues affecting today’s IROs.
+The IR Magazine Think Tank – East Coast took place on Thursday, April 27 in New York and was an invitation-only event exclusively for senior IR officers.
+Our thinks tanks were free to attend and our unique format enabled participants to network extensively, discuss, debate and dissect topical issues affecting today’s IROs.

 What makes our format so unique?

 Our think tanks are far removed from the traditional conference set-up as the event consists of a series of panel sessions followed by roundtable discussions on select IR issues.
 These interactive sessions are an opportunity to share experiences with and learn from other top-rated IROs.
 All table discussions are confidential and none of the participants’ comments are attributed.
 This allows attendees to talk freely and have frank, open discussions.